Lena Yarinkura: Motifs and artworks

-Spiders

-Spiders became another motif of Yarinkura, as they symbolized a transformation of old techniques with new ideas.
+Spiders became another of her motifs, symbolising a transformation of old techniques with new ideas.
 Spiderwebs represent the suspension of innovation, constantly changing shape while still maintaining integral concepts that are passed down through generations.
-In fact, Yarinkura has mentioned that others, including herself, have painted the spider for bark painting.
-Aboriginal artists In essence, the spider is a manifestation of Yarinkura's Dreaming, or ancestral connection, of constant change while protecting her Country.
+The spider is a manifestation of Yarinkura's Dreaming, or ancestral connection, of constant change while protecting her Country.
 One of these works, Spider web (2010), consisting of natural earth pigments on bush spring and pandanus fibre, was displayed in the exhibition Alive and spirited at the National Gallery of Australia.
-Her spiders sculptures are not only a representation of the insect but also act as a metaphor.
-Yarinkura speaks on the entanglement between the dreaming and conscious world, as well as protecting one's country and land.
+Her spider sculptures are not only a representation of the insect, but also act as a metaphor; the entanglement between the Dreaming and conscious world, as well as protecting one's country and land.
+The spider (karrh) is not inherently sacred and has no spiritual meaning, but is often used by artists in the region.
+It is a symbolic figure that brings warnings or omens related to death and illness.
+In 2010, Yarinkura created a work of contemporary art which depicted a spider on a web, made from the roots of a cocky apple tree (manworrbal), yellow ochre (karlba), and white cockatoo feathers (ngarradj).
+Her web is both old and new, traditional and innovative, and regionally specific, but also universal due to Yarinkura's conscious effort to mediate between her world and that of the outside world.

-The emotions typically evoked by the sight of a spider–such as fear–is a key part of Yarinkura's artistic style.
-The often subtle inclusion of the spider motif honors the simplistic yet integral importance of the species.
-It is also important to note that while spider is not inherently sacred or has any powerful spiritual meaning, spiders are still used as evocative subjects for artist in the region where Yarinkura is from.
-Yarinkura recalls that years ago when viewing the body of a family member recently deceased, thousands of spiders had appeared and gave birth while crawling all over the corpse.
-In another account, Yarinkura noted that in mid-October 2019, she was visiting Maningrida when she saw a spider (karrh) making a web (kunred).
-She took this as a sign of becoming ill and laid down.
-The karrh spun his web around Yarinkura and she couldn't escape because the kunred was too strong.
-Trapped inside of this web, Yarinkura awoke from her sleep with an intense fever where she was then taken to Darwin for treatment where she later fully recovered.